Facts about Mae Jemison

 Mae C. Jemison Biography

-In 1993 Dr. Jemison made a guest appearance on the television series Star Trek: The Next Generation (1987-94, starring LeVar Burton).
+Dr. Jemison made a 1993 guest appearance on the television series Star Trek: The Next Generation.
+Another prominent person who made a Star Trek guest appearance: King Abdullah II of Jordan.